mofasass/widget-core-library/tutorials/2 - Development.md

  For more information check the API documentation for `coreLibrary.config`, `coreLibrary.args` and `coreLibrary.pageInfo`

  - src/i18n
- This folder holds all the internationalization JSON files of the widget, these are used by the `translationModule`, the use of these files are optional if no internationalization is required.
+ This folder holds all the internationalization JSON files of the widget, these are used by the `translationModule`.
+The use of these files are optional if no internationalization is required.
 If the user locale is not found in this folder it will fallback to `en_GB.json`.
 These are all the currently supported locales in the Sportsbook, although they can vary by operator:

  cs_CZ.json, de_DE.json, es_ES.json, fr_CH.json, lt_LT.json, no_NO.json, ro_RO.json, da_DK.json, el_GR.json, et_EE.json, fr_FR.json, lv_LV.json, pl_PL.json, ru_RU.json, de_AT.json, en_AU.json, fi_FI.json, hu_HU.json, nl_BE.json, pt_BR.json, sv_SE.json, de_CH.json, en_GB.json, fr_BE.json, it_IT.json, nl_NL.json, pt_PT.json, tr_TR.json

 ### Core Library and Build Tools

-By default the a widget project uses these two dependencies:
+By default a widget project uses these two dependencies:

  - `kambi-widget-core-library`

- Has API methods for interacting with the Sportsbook and fetching data as well as methods for internationalization.
+Core package with wrappers around Kambi's Widget API (which allows interaction with the Sportsbook) and Offering API (with which you can fetch data from the server) as well as a internationalization API.

  - `kambi-widget-build-tools`

- Defines the build process of the widget as well as the built-in development server.
-Only used at build time.
+Package that contains the build process for the widget projects as well as a template for creating new widget projects.
+Includes a built-in web server with HTTPS support in order to be able to test widgets with

 These dependencies are external to the project and as such have their own specific versions, you can check their versions inside the `package.json` file.